 In an era where anyone can publish anything, and the truth has become a matter of opinion, the reliability of online sources can be described as, at best, opaque.
 Without the literacy that comes with proper education and experience in the matter, deciphering the truth from the biased falsehoods contained within internet sources can be very difficult.
-That’s why, although young people may appear to be innate technological gurus, there’s no replacement for old-school research instruction and guidance.

 1. The Educational Triangle